Bring Your Own (BYO) CNI plugin with Azure Kubernetes Service (AKS)

 The supported plugins meet most networking needs in Kubernetes.
-However, advanced AKS users might want the same CNI plugin used in on-premises Kubernetes environments or to use advanced functionalities available in other CNI plugins.
+However, advanced AKS users might want the same CNI plugin that they used in on-premises Kubernetes environments.
+Or these users might want to use advanced functionalities available in other CNI plugins.

 This article shows how to deploy an AKS cluster with no CNI plugin preinstalled.
-From there, you can then install any third-party CNI plugin that works in Azure.
+From there, you can install any CNI plugin that works in Azure.

 Support